Check out our Halloween video "Scary Voices"

 We previously featured La Need Machine for their captivating tracks I Wish I Could Fly and These Old Jeans, which already hinted at the band’s profound ability to intertwine simple melodies with deep, introspective messages.

 The Mountain, however, stands out as a bold statement, a sonic journey that not only pleases the ear but also challenges the mind.
-The driving beat and ethereal harmonies are not just the backdrop but the very pulse of the song’s philosophical exploration of giving and receiving, a timeless message that resonates deeply in our increasingly divided world.

 In “These Old Jeans”, La Need Machine embroiders the story of a personal quest for wisdom.
 But far from being a linear path paved with certainties, this quest is a spiral of realization of the magnitude of what remains to be learned.
 Wisdom, here, is not so much the accumulation of knowledge as the awareness of one's own limits, openness to others and questioning one's prejudices.